 |Industrial Systems and Engineering||1st|

-In October of 2017 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
-The ranking placed Georgia Tech 14th among all engineering schools in the world and fourth among American schools.
+In October of 2019 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
+The ranking placed Georgia Tech 18th among all engineering schools in the world and fifth among American schools.

 - #1 in engineering doctoral degrees awarded to African-Americans (Diverse Issues in Higher Education)